The Lustful Spell On A Half Shell

 An account of an aphrodisiac

-The enigmatic oyster truly lives a peculiar life.
-It lives as both genders in one lifetime, first as a he before becoming a she.
-What’s even more fascinating, however, is that danger becomes constant for this he-now-she.
-Once a female, she is well-aware of her perpetual vulnerability.
+When it comes to food, only the enigmatic oyster lives as both genders in one lifetime, first as a he before becoming a she.
+What’s even more fascinating, however, is that danger is constant for this he-now-she.
+As a female, she is well-aware of her perpetual vulnerability.
 Her delicate muscles must keep her shells solidly and stolidly shut, only to then lie motionless and soundless, there in her cold secluded dismal recluse.
 She must face seven enemies, the eighth being man, who shields her from the rest only to ultimately feast upon her either for his cerebral or lustful profit.
-The starfish, for instance, coils its arms around her like a repugnant suitor and pries her shells open before slurping her into its stomach hole.
-Then there are the snail and the sponge who burrow holes or tunnels through her shells to then strike and slug her down.
-If these assailants don’t end her misery, then leeches or mussels or slipper shells may likely do so, camping out on her shells, consuming all her sustenance until she’s much too weak and weary to persevere.

 No, it’s not a pretty picture for our silky glistening culinary anomaly.
 Whether she goes to enrich a man’s brain, fill his belly, or empower his private parts, our dear tender oyster is captivating way beyond what meets our eye.

 Firstly, the oyster is packed with health benefits, providing a nourishing blend of vital chemical elements, like oxygen, hydrogen, and nitrogen, all vital to our wellbeing.
 She offers “fuel value,” meaning she is rich in vitamins, like zinc, calcium, vitamin C and most significantly phosphorus.
 It’s been said she contains more mighty phosphorus than quite possibly any other food!
-And phosphorus, in case you’re unawares, is brain food, and has been considered essential since long before the 15th century as a way to boost the intellect.
+And phosphorus, in case you’re unaware, is brain food, and has been considered essential since long before the 15th century as a way to boost the intellect.

-Today, we can break down the profile of the oyster-eater into three distinct categories: those with unrestrained palates who will eat the oyster any which way: hot, cold, thin, thick, dead or alive, so long as it’s an oyster; those who will only eat them cooked; and those who are purist—the true aficionados—who insist on them raw and nothing but raw.
-There is something to be said about those who fall into this last profile, those such as my hubbo Javi.
-They are the adamant believers, those who believe whole-heartedly that the perfect oyster—perfectly plucked from its chilly sanctuary and presented on a plate raw, chilled, in season, and entirely naked and exposed—is the answer, unequivocally the answer, to a greater power.
+Today, we can break down the profile of the oyster-eater into three distinct categories: those with unrestrained palates who will eat the oyster any which way: hot, cold, thick, thin, dressed or undressed, so long as it’s an oyster; those who will only eat them cooked; and those who are purist—the true aficionados—who insist on them raw and nothing but raw.
+But either way,

 SHARE